Fundamental Constructs in Programming Languages: The Nature of Funcons

-\end{linenomath*} Duplication of $B$ before starting to evaluate it is essential, in case it needs to be re-evaluated after the execution of $X$.
+Duplication of $B$ before starting to evaluate it is essential, in case it needs to be re-evaluated after the execution of $X$.
 We could introduce an auxiliary term constructor for that, but it is simpler to make use of $\NAME{if-true-else}$ and $\NAME{sequential}$.

-\QUESTION{Do features of funcons interact?} No. Feature interactions in software development tend to arise when requirements are incomplete.
-An often cited example involves a flood prevention system that turns off the water supply, and a sprinkler system that depends on that water; the requirements regarding flood prevention should include checking the safety of turning the water off\dots
+\QUESTION{Do features of funcons interact?} No. Feature interactions in software development tend to arise when requirement specifications are incomplete.
+An example of feature interaction in \cite{Batory2011FIPC} involves a flood prevention system that turns off the water supply, and a sprinkler system that depends on that water; the requirements regarding flood prevention had better include checking the safety of turning the water off\dots

-The complete requirement for each funcon is to provide the behaviour specified in its definition.
-The behaviour of its arguments is required to be consistent with its signature, but there are no implicit requirements on the behaviour of combined funcons.
+The complete requirement for each funcon is to provide just the behaviour specified in its definition, propagating all \textit{unmentioned} effects of evaluating its arguments.
+The values of the arguments are required to be consistent with the types in the funcon signature, but \textit{no} further requirements arise when combining funcons.

-\QUESTION{Can funcons be used as a programming language?} Composing funcons is similar to the original idea of Unix: plugging simple commands together to produce complex behaviour. \footnote{Nowadays, a Unix command often has a multitude of obscure options, documented in a manual `page' that fills many screens.} Not-so-fundamental constructs could be defined as abbreviations for frequently-needed funcon compositions; a~coating of `syntactic sugar' would be needed to avoid an unwelcome plethora of parentheses in larger funcon compositions.
-The main drawback would be the comparatively low implementation efficiency.
+\QUESTION{Can funcons be used as a programming language?} Composing funcons is similar to the original idea of \textsc{Unix}: plugging simple commands together to produce complex behaviour. \footnote{Nowadays, a \textsc{Unix} command often has a multitude of obscure options, documented in a manual `page' that fills many screens.} Not-so-fundamental constructs could be defined as abbreviations for frequently-needed funcon compositions; a~coating of `syntactic sugar' would be needed to avoid an unwelcome plethora of parentheses in larger funcon compositions.

+The main drawback of programming directly with funcons would be the comparatively low efficiency of their current implementation, which uses interpreters written in \textsc{Haskell}, generated directly from funcon definitions.

-\QUESTION{Can funcons be higher-order?} Funcons can represent higher-order functions as values, but funcons are not themselves higher-order: they require funcon terms as arguments.
-However, it easy to define funcons for common idioms of higher-order programming (maps, filters, folds, etc.).
+\QUESTION{Can funcons be higher-order?} Funcons can represent higher-order functions as values, but funcons are not themselves higher-order: they do not take (non-constant) funcons as arguments.
+However, it is easy to define funcons for common idioms of higher-order programming (maps, filters, folds, etc.).